 Then let's add some more fuel to the fire: Is Naruto just a completely immature kid who can't take the world's reality, despite the fact he wants to be a leader to a nation, and a rather unscrupulous one at that, if you consider what they are willing to do to keep themselves on top or because they're simply afraid.
 If you take all heroism and Messiah Prophecies, Naruto is just a immature brat who wants people's attention and got in a war he doesn't understand the beginning or end of it and wants to achieve peace, despite the fact such thing would render the whole point of his life as a ninja worthless(No War = No Need for Super Soldier Ninjas).
 Also, he is the weapon the village wanted: Completely Loyal, despite the fact few people like him, Powerful, althought not powerful or intelligent enough to turn on his masters, and has the talent for converting people to see things his way or The village's way.
 He does have a talent for getting people to follow what he says, no matter just how fairy tale-esque it all sounds.
 One could think of him as a Brainwashing Machine even!

 The Leaf Village!
 It can be A) A Nation of strong Ninja who believe in union and Peace, B) A Power-Hungry Nazi-esque Empire who wants to control the world and everyone in it, C) A Self-Centered and Bigot Nation who has so many people wanting to kill them it's hard to even think of them as innocent, D) A Village filled with Hippie-esque delusional fools.
+E)Mostly good people who have difficulty accepting those who are different or who they think might be a threat.
 The way they act and the things they believe has shades of all these.
 And most fanfic writers go for B, C and D options most of time if they're going for Dark Fics or just Naruto becoming independent.

 The Uchiha Clan.
 Despite few individuals being shown from the clan, most fans interpret the clan as being filled with power-hungry bastards that deserved their deaths.
 Curiously, Mikoto(Sasuke's Mom) is usually exempted of this (Mostly because they think she's hot and is a popular pairing with Naruto), along with Itachi because of Draco in Leather Pants.